google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 When **Disable local fonts** is enabled, DevTools ignores the `local()` fonts and fetches them from the network.

 ![Emulate missing local fonts](/web/updates/images/2020/08/disable-font.png)

+Oftentimes, developers and designers use two different copies of the same font during development:

+- A local font for your design tools, and
+- A web font for your code

+Disabling local fonts makes it easier for you to:

+- Debug and measure web fonts loading performance and optimization
+- Verify correctness of your CSS `@font-face` rules
+- Discover any differences between web fonts and their local versions

 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/5b6a769ee19c084fdda6482d2d8f1ce9f7e37ac0  #}